-Aerial Yoga seems like a unique and fun one off activity to try with friends.
-However, the unique health benefits gained from a regular Aerial Yoga practice is what keeps bringing aerial fliers back for more.
+Aerial Yoga is a unique and fun activity to try with friends, however it has deep health benefits that keeps bringing back regular aerial yogis for more…

 1. Reversing gravity